2018ik/2018ik.github.io/_wiki/trinity.markdown

 ## Function

 God is triune because He wants to dispense Himself into man.
 The Father, who is the source, the origin, has many riches.
 Whatever the Father has is the Son’s (John 16:15), and what the Son has is received by the Spirit (2 Cor.
 3:17).
-The Father is embodied in the Son, the Son is transfigured to be the Spirit, and the Spirit is the reaching of the divine Trinity to us.
+The Father is embodied in the Son, the Son is transfigured to be the Spirit, and the Spirit is the reaching of the divine Trinity to man.

 ## Related Terms

 1. Economical Trinity

+## Testimonies

+### Testimony #1

+> The relationship between the Father, Son and Spirit as the Source, Element and Essence can be explained with the following example:
+>
+> Suppose you have an orange, and you squeeze out all the juice and boil it down to a syrup.
+This concentrate can be called orange essence.
+Suppose you do the same for a lemon and a grapefruit.
+When you taste the syrup, you will say it tastes like an orange/grapefruit/lemon, you wouldn't say it tastes like "orange essence" or "orange extract."
+The Spirit is the essence of the Body of Christ.
+Without the Spirit as the essence, there is no Body of Christ.
+But when you touch the Spirit as the essence of the Body, you see Christ.
+>
+> The element of the orange is the orange itself.
+But within the orange as the element there is an essence which can be extracted which makes it different from a grapefruit or lemon.
+Without the essence the pulp of the fruit can easily be confused to be for a different fruit.